sminnee/valynx/README.md

 Valynx is experimental.
 I've used this on two production apps.
 I am very keen to get feedback from other developers:

-- is this a problem worth solving?
+- Is this a problem worth solving?
-- is this approach a good one?
+- Is this approach a good one?
-- has someone else already done this?
+- Has someone else already done this?

+**Note:** I wouldn't recommend using the current release of Valynx for a large global state - it lacks the memoization needed to prevent this from performing poorly, as every component would re-render on any state change.

 ## Usage

-Install the usual way; the package comes with typescript bindings.
+Install the `valynx` package in your preferred way; it comes with TypeScript bindings.

 `npm install valynx`

-### Creating the application state
+### Creating a shared state

-Valynx assumes that your application state is a single nested state object, defined with a TypeScript type.
+Valynx operates well with a single nested state object, defined with a TypeScript type.
 In this example we will create a simple email address book app.
 Our AppState has:

 - an array of people, with name, email, and id.
 - a marker for the currently-selected person that can be optionally set to a person id.